- Seeking Emotional Truth in Public Diplomacy Mar 28, 2017

 - Expo Milan 2015: Milan's City Diplomacy May 28, 2015

-Jian (Jay) Wang is director of the USC Center on Public Diplomacy and an associate professor at USC Annenberg School for Communication and Journalism.
+Jian (Jay) Wang is Director of the USC Center on Public Diplomacy (CPD) and an Associate Professor at the USC Annenberg School for Communication and Journalism.

-His research and writing address the role of communication in the contemporary process of globalization, with an area focus on China.
-His books include Shaping China’s Global Imagination: Soft Power and Nation Branding at the World Expo (2013), Soft Power in China: Public Diplomacy through Communication (editor), Foreign Advertising in China: Becoming Global, Becoming Local, and China's Window on the World: TV News, Social Knowledge and International Spectacles (co-author).
-In addition, his research articles have appeared in the Journal of Communication, Management Communication Quarterly, Journal of Broadcast & Electronic Media, Public Relations Review, International Journal of Advertising, Asian Journal of Communication and other academic journals.
-He served as guest editor of Place Branding and Public Diplomacy on its special issue on national image management in Asia.
+Dr. Wang has written widely about the role of communication in the contemporary process of globalization.
+He has published four books and three dozen research articles in academic and professional journals.
+His books include Shaping China’s Global Imagination: Soft Power and Nation Branding at the World Expo, Soft Power in China: Public Diplomacy through Communication (editor), Foreign Advertising in China: Becoming Global, Becoming Local, and China's Window on the World: TV News, Social Knowledge and International Spectacles (co-author).
+He serves on the editorial board of the International Journal of Communication and is a member of the Public Diplomacy Expert Group of the Sustainable Development Goals Fund.

 Wang previously worked for the international consulting firm McKinsey & Company, where he advised clients on matters of communication strategy and implementation across a variety of industries and sectors.
-He joined USC from Purdue University.
-He has also taught at the Chinese University of Hong Kong and served as a consultant to Ketchum in New York and Hong Kong.
+Prior to joining USC, he taught at Purdue University.